Johnny's Winter Growing Guide

 Direct-seed scallions in August, and begin harvesting when they reach the desired size.
 For spring harvest, we start ours in the third week of August.
 Use our planting chart to determine the best date to start yours.
 (To harvest them in the winter, they would need to be started in early August or even earlier.)

-Different varieties are preferred for winter-harvested scallions and overwintered scallions.
-'Evergreen Hardy White' is cold-hardy for late-winter harvest, but will bolt in the spring if overwintered.
-We suggest 'Deep Purple' for overwintering.
+Different varieties are preferred for winter-harvested scallions than for overwintered scallions.
+For late-winter harvest, 'Evergreen Hardy White' is good and cold-hardy, but it will bolt in the spring if overwintered.
+For overwintering, we suggest 'Deep Purple'.

 Some varieties of fast-growing onions can be overwintered in low tunnels.
 Onions for overwintering should be sown in late August to early September, and transplanted out in late September to early October with the goal of having them reach the size of a pencil (about 4–5 leaves) before the hard freeze in November.
 If they make it through the winter, you will have "bunchable" spring onions by late May to early June.